 Was anyone else crying when Lexa came back this year?
 Because I was.
 Sobbing like a little baby to finally see my favorite character of all time back on the screen.
 Even though it wasn’t really her.

 The 100 introduces Lexa, their first lesbian character, in their second season.
-Over the course of that season, Clarke figures out she’s bisexual and has a huge crush on Lexa.
+Over the course of that season, Clarke figures out she’s bi and has a huge crush on Lexa.
 Their relationship is then further explored in the third season.

 - Never Have I Ever (2020-)